Marketing is constantly changing and evolving at lightning speed. Long gone are the days of billboard posters and text-heavy user manuals.

 So, what is the ideal length of marketing videos?

-It is always better to make your videos no more than 2-minutes as the stats say that 60 percent of viewers will stop watching a video after the two-minute mark.
+It is always better to make your videos not more than two minutes as the stats say that 60 percent of viewers will stop watching a video after the two-minute mark.

 5. Explainer Videos Is Replacing User Manuals

 Speaking of short and concise videos, we can’t forget this one: explainer videos.
 This engaging type of video can educate your audience or potential customers about your brand in a matter of seconds, helping them to retain the message much better.